 2:362 if one swears not to buy food without intention, then buys wheat or flour or dates or something of fruit then he violates oath, whereas in istiḥsān then only if he buys bread and wheat and flour

-2:424
+2:424 if x makes y wakil to do salam purchase for food, for us food is hinta, by istiḥsan, saw this much later, its istiḥsān as definition setting?

 2:364 swears he won’t get married that day but then marries a woman without witnesses.
 By qiyas he broke his oath, but by istiḥsān no, because if he had done any other faasid marriage it wouldn’t have counted, and we have the hadith that without witnesses marriage is faasid.
 This really is a good example of conventional qiyas